mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 007 - Extract Class/readme.md

 This direct 1:1 [Bijection](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20One%20and%20Only%20Software%20Design%20Principle/readme.md) between a real-world entity and a software object reduces cognitive load.

-You no longer need to mental map data clumps back to their original meaning.
+You no longer need to mentally map data clumps back to their original meaning.

 You are not just organizing code; you are making the software more "real."